 Are they taking pictures of clothing to sell on hangers, laying on the floor, or using mannequins?

-My personal favorite mannequin, Marie Antoinette, was a great investment; I found that having a mannequin definitely helped sell my clothes faster online.
+My personal favorite mannequin, Marie Antoinette, was a great investment; I found that having a mannequin definitely helped sell clothes faster online.

 People like to be able to visualize what the clothing would look like when it is being worn.